gaunthan/Dont-Starve-Together-Game-Server/README.md

 ## Install mods
 You should install mods for better game experience.

-Put your favorite mods in file mods.txt, then run the following commands to deploy the settings
+Put your favorite mods in file `mods.txt`, then run the following commands to deploy the settings

 ```shell
 ./deploy-mod-settings.bash